Roxisx/ChatApplication/README.md

 * Client with ClientThread to contact server
 * Server visa-versa
 * Currently limited to multiple users on same PC OR 'localhost'
+* Both the server and client has a Thread java file working alongside it
+*